 There are a handful of personal emergency device designs that function to deliver specific benefits to users.
 Some PERS devices are designed to function specifically inside the home to monitor a person’s living patterns like medication intake and movement throughout a home.
-Other devices are mobile and allow users to travel as they normally would to perform daily tasks like shop for groceries, visit the park, or even make road trips.
+Others such as mobile PERS monitoring devices devices allow users to travel as they normally would to perform daily tasks like shop for groceries, visit the park, or even make road trips.
 The tracking technology in these mobile devices allow the central station to pinpoint the users location to send help if necessary.Learn About PERS Devices

 Because of the life-critical nature of PERS devices, Central Station Redundancy is a must have.
 PERS users live in unpredictable circumstances and cannot afford to go without service in time of need.
 A redundant infrastructure will include such features as multiple locations, immediate failover, dual communication paths and a host of automated services that ensure an entire signal load can be maintained by a backup site in case of emergency.Learn About Redundancy

 Is their failover procedure cold, warm, or hot?

 How many points of redundancy do they have?

 Are their locations UL-listed or TMA 5-Diamond certified?

 Failover procedures determine how quickly calls are transferred from one pathway to another.
 In a cold failover system, failover is performed manually and often takes a matter of hours.
 Warm failover is less manual and hot failover is automated and immediate.
 Obviously when it comes to handling critical emergency signals, hot failover is the only acceptable model.